Medically reviewed by Sarah Melancon Ph.D

 Unlike water-based lubricants, these do not need added ingredients like thickeners, humectants, and many are naturally self-preserving and don't need any added anti-microbial chemicals.

-They aren't compatible with latex condoms though, same goes for other oil-based lubricants.
-The oil will cause the latex to warp and easily break.
+They are NOT compatible with latex condoms though, same goes for other oil-based lubricants.
+The oil will cause the latex condom to warp and easily break.
 However, they do work with condoms made of polyurethane.

 Gentle and hydrating